Secured Loans for School Fees: Funding Private Education in 2026

 How lenders assess affordability for school fees

-Lenders treat school fees the same as any other personal expenditure for affordability — your income, existing commitments, and the new monthly payment must pass the FCA stress test.
+Lenders treat school fees the same as any other personal expenditure for affordability — your income, existing commitments, and the new monthly payment must pass the lender's affordability and stress rate assessment in line with FCA lending rules.

 Some lenders ask about the children's ages, since this affects how long fees will run for.
-The loan term doesn't need to match the fees term — most parents take a 15–20 year secured loan to keep monthly costs low and overpay when affordable.
+The loan term does not need to match the fees term — most parents take a 15–20 year secured loan to keep monthly costs low and overpay when affordable.

 Joint applications work well here, since school fee planning is often a household financial decision rather than one parent's.